Shak2000/GuessingGames/README.md

 3. **Review Guess**: The AI will display its guess with:
    - **Person's Photo**: Automatically extracted from Wikipedia (if available)
    - **Name Box**: The person's name in a blue gradient box
+   - **Overview Box**: A concise 50-75 word summary of the person's life in a yellow styled box
    - **Biographical Information**: Birth/death dates, places, and Wikipedia link in a styled box
    - **Interactive Family Tree**: Parents, siblings, spouses, and children with clickable names for exploration
    - **Interactive Map**: Google Maps showing birth and death locations with custom markers